Thursday, September 05 2019

 The apostle John revealed that Hell is torment without rest existing forever for those who worshipped the Beast, a violent persecutor of the church.
 John noted, “And the smoke of their torment goes up forever and ever, and they have no rest, day or night, these worshipers of the beast and its image, and whoever receives the mark of its name” (Rev 14:11).

 Eternal Hell is justified for eternal sins.
 The eternal God made every human in His likeness.
 People profane the holy nature of the eternal God by sinning and rejecting everlasting life from God’s Son, so they as eternal spirits separate themselves from God for everlasting punishment.
 The person who continues to sin willfully “has trampled underfoot the Son of God, and has profaned the blood of the covenant by which he was sanctified, and has outraged the Spirit of grace” (Heb 10:29).

-Eternal punishment is right for sins committed in and against the body.
-Hell is not merely spiritual but a bodily torment.
+Eternal punishment is right for sins committed in and against one's body.
+Hell is not merely spiritual but also a bodily torment.
 Jesus warned, “And do not fear those who kill the body but cannot kill the soul.
 Rather fear him who can destroy both soul and body in hell” (Matt 10:28; cf. Mark 9:41–48).
-Jesus confirmed that the wicked would bodily resurrect to condemnation (John 5:28–29; cf. Dan 12:2).
+Jesus confirmed that the wicked will bodily resurrect to condemnation (John 5:28–29; cf. Dan 12:2).

 Come join us for Bible Club!